beam-pyio/firehose_pyio/README.md

 ## Usage

 The connector has the main composite transform ([`WriteToFirehose`](https://beam-pyio.github.io/firehose_pyio/autoapi/firehose_pyio/io/index.html#firehose_pyio.io.WriteToFirehose)), and it expects a list or tuple _PCollection_ element.
 If the element is a tuple, the tuple's first element is taken.
 If the element is not of the accepted types, you can apply the [`GroupIntoBatches`](https://beam.apache.org/documentation/transforms/python/aggregation/groupintobatches/) or [`BatchElements`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.util.html#apache_beam.transforms.util.BatchElements) transform beforehand.
 Then, the element is sent into a Firehose delivery stream using the [`put_record_batch`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/firehose/client/put_record_batch.html) method of the boto3 package.
-Note that the above batch preprocessing can also be useful to overcome the API limitation listed below.
+Note that the above batch transforms can also be useful to overcome the API limitation listed below.

 - Each `PutRecordBatch` request supports up to 500 records.
 Each record in the request can be as large as 1,000 KB (before base64 encoding), up to a limit of 4 MB for the entire request.
 These limits cannot be changed.